 - Or, choose to add diced avocado.

-I made my General Tso Cauliflower for dinner tonight, which tasted fabulous with my Asian salad recipe.
+- I made my General Tso Cauliflower for dinner tonight, which tasted fabulous with this salad.

 So, the next time you crave Asian food at home, give this spicy Asian salad a try.